gpsportsclub20/Vir_Pro/docs/_sources/03_Gallery/Gallery.rst.txt

             * From the fluviatile deposits in the main river valleys

    * - **Project Challenges**
-     - Massive Data Analysis on and Intepretation of
+     - Massive data analysis and intepretation
             * Pilelogs from 6,248 jack-in RC pilepoints
-            * Pile Test Reports (PIT, HSDPLT, MLT)
+            * Pile Test Reports for more than 300 pilepoints (PIT, HSDPLT, MLT)

    * - **Programming Tools Used**
      - Python was predominantly used in